 - When the event is over wait a few minutes for the crowds to diminish before leaving the centre of town.

-Original post 22 February: Adeje’s Easter passion play is full of drama and emotion, and this year’s preparations for the performance on Good Friday, 30 March, are now underway.
+Original post 22 March: Adeje’s Easter passion play is full of drama and emotion, and this year’s preparations for the performance on Good Friday, 19 April, are now underway.
 Although some 300 actors take part each year, by far the majority of performers are residents in the municipality.
 And again this year, Adeje Ayuntamiento has issued a call for those who would like to be more than a spectator, and to take part in the Pasión.
-You can register in the Cultural Centre in Adeje between 8am and 10pm, or by phone to 922 756 246, or online HERE.
+You can register in the Cultural Centre in Adeje between 8am and 10pm, or by phone to 922 756 246.
 Children under 12 must be accompanied by an adult when registering.

 The event now has an international fame, with hundreds of thousands watching as it is broadcast live every year on television and online through the council’s social media.
 Every year, however, tens of thousands fill Adeje as they attend the Pasión in person, a great number of them tourists in the area.
 The whole of Calle Grande from the Plaza del Cruz del Llano to the Plaza de España is transformed into ancient Jerusalem with a market place, various stages, and animals including goats, donkeys, falcons, and horses, following the last days and death of Jesus of Nazareth from his entry into Jerusalem to the crucifixion against the amazing backdrop of the Barranco del Infierno.